LukSroczynski/Notes/computer_systems/readme.md

 > G - giga - 10^9

-<h3> 3.
+<h3> 4.
 What multicore multithread means? </h3>

 > 1 Core - is like person It can do one thing at a time.
 1 Core Can have 1 thread then It can do this one thing at a time.

 BUT

-> 1 Core Can Also Have More threads like 4 threads and that means It can Do 4 things at a time.
+> 1 Core Can Also Have More threads like 4 threads and that means It can Do 4 things at the same a time.

 > Soo
 1Core1Thread - one thing at same the time